A look back at Recep Tayyip Erdogan's 20 years in power - ExBulletin

 What would radically change if the opposition won?

 The government will start sending more positive messages to the EU and, if it has a parliamentary majority, will take the necessary steps to change the nature of the regime.
-It is possible to change the penal code, for example, and return to a system guaranteeing fundamental freedoms.
+It is possible to change the Criminal Code, for example, and return to a system that guarantees fundamental freedoms.
 Foreign policy would not change that much because the international situation will not change drastically any time soon.
-Turkeys [foreign policy] position will change from aggressive to calm.
+Turkey [foreign policy] position will change from aggressive to calm.
 Relations with NATO members will be less tense, Sweden’s membership will no longer be blocked.
 The opposition would probably cancel the purchase of Russian S-400 missiles, the source of a major conflict with the United States.
 And there will be a feeling of freedom in the air for a few months.
 After that, it will be up to the parties in power to play their cards right.

 |